AI supported development with yFiles AI Tools

 A: Some agents have issues with tool availability reporting.
 Try restarting the agent session.

-A: Ensure you are logged in to the yWorks Customer Center with a valid yFiles for HTML package.
+A: Ensure you are logged in to the yWorks Customer/Evaluation Center via npx yfiles-dev-suite info with an account that has a valid yFiles for HTML package.

 A: Make sure the agent has generated the guidelines using the yfiles-generate-guidelines tool and that a fresh session was started afterward.

-When using the yFiles mcp-server, the server sends credentials to yWorks to authenticate the user with the yWorks Customer Center.
-Additionally, the MCP server communicates with yWorks services to retrieve API and documentation information.
-The server also sends usage statistics and error reports to yWorks to maintain the service’s quality.
+When using the yFiles AI tools, credentials are sent to yWorks to authenticate the user with the yWorks Customer/Evaluation Center.
+Additionally, the tools communicate with yWorks services to retrieve API, documentation, and demo information, as well as send usage statistics and error reports to maintain service quality.

-Also note, when using an AI agent, their respective privacy policies apply.
+Note that when using an AI agent, the respective provider’s privacy policies also apply.